Tablet PC Reviews

 Business Apps for Tablet PCs

-Many businesses have realized the business use for a Android tablet PC and are adopting tablets into the everyday work patterns.
+Many businesses have realized the business use for Android tablets and are adopting tablets into the everyday work patterns.
 The convenience of carrying a tablet into meetings instead of a notebook is obvious.

 Many analysts are predicting that by 2015, 30% of the population will own a tablet PC, and by 2016, the Android tablet will dominate sales.
 There has been a lot of discussion about the fun usages of a tablet PC, but what about using a tablet PC for business?
 Is it practical?
 Do applications exist to make it even feasible?
 Here is a list of business related functions that you can do with an Android tablet PC: